Crafting an Elevator Pitch

 This is one situation where it helps to have an "elevator pitch."
 This is a short, pre-prepared speech that explains what your organization does, clearly and succinctly.

 An elevator pitch is a brief, persuasive speech that you use to spark interest in what your organization does.
-You can also use elevator pitches to create interest in a project, idea, or product – or in yourself.
+You can also use it to create interest in a project, idea or product – or in yourself.
 A good elevator pitch should last no longer than a short elevator ride of 20 to 30 seconds, hence the name.

-Elevator pitches should be interesting, memorable, and succinct.
-They also need to explain what makes you – or your organization, product, or idea – unique.
+It should be interesting, memorable and succinct.
+It also needs to explain what makes you – or your organization, product or idea – unique.

-Some people think that elevator pitches are only useful for salespeople who need to pitch their products and services.
-But you can also use an elevator pitch in other situations.
+Some people think that this kind of thing is only useful for salespeople who need to pitch their products and services.
+But you can use an elevator pitch in other situations too.

-For example, you can use one to introduce your organization to potential clients or customers.
-You could use them in your organization to sell a new idea to your CEO, or to tell people about the change initiative that you're leading.
-You can even craft one to tell people what you do for a living.
+For example, you might use one to introduce your organization to potential clients or customers.
+You could use one in your organization to sell a new idea to your CEO, or to tell people about the change initiative that you're leading.
+You could even craft one to tell people what you do for a living.

-It can take some time to get an elevator pitch right.
-You'll likely go through several versions before finding one that is compelling, and that sounds natural in conversation.
+It can take some time to get your pitch right.
+You'll likely go through several versions before finding one that's compelling and that sounds natural in conversation.